 The Department will address challenges received from unrelated entities to a specific active Application.
-The Department will utilize a preponderance of the evidence standard, and determinations made by the Department concerning challenges cannot be appealed by a party unrelated to the Applicant that is the subject of the challenge.
+The Department will utilize a preponderance of the evidence standard and determinations made by the Department concerning challenges cannot be appealed by a party unrelated to the Applicant that is the subject of the challenge.
 The challenge process is reflected in paragraphs (1) - (13) of this section.
 A matter, even if raised as a challenge, that staff determines should be treated as an Administrative Deficiency will be treated and handled as an Administrative Deficiency, not as a challenge.

-(1) Challenges to Applications (excluding Site Challenges) must be received by the Department no later than the Application Challenges Deadline as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits) and must be accompanied by the corresponding non-refundable challenge processing fee as described in §10.901 of this title (relating to Fee Schedule).
-Challenges related to Undesirable Site Features and Undesirable Neighborhood Characteristics are due no later than the Site Challenges Delivery Date as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits).
-Unless the required fee is received with the challenge, no challenge will be deemed to have been submitted, and the challenge fee must be paid for each Application challenged by a challenger.

-(2) A challenge must be clearly identified as such, and it must state the specific identity of and contact information for the person making the challenge and, if they are acting on behalf of anyone else, on whose behalf they are acting.

-(3) Challengers must provide, at the time of filing the challenge, all briefings, documentation, and other information that the challenger offers in support of the challenge.
+- (1) The challenge must be received by the Department no later than the Application Challenges Deadline as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits) and must be accompanied by the corresponding non-refundable challenge processing fee as described in §10.901 of this title (relating to Fee Schedule).
+Unless the required fee is received with the challenge, no challenge will be deemed to have been submitted, and the challenge fee must be paid for each Application challenged by a challenger. - (2) A challenge must be clearly identified as such, using that word in all capital letters at the top of the page, and it must state the specific identity of and contact information for the person making the challenge and, if they are acting on behalf of anyone else, on whose behalf they are acting. - (3) Challengers must provide, at the time of filing the challenge, ally briefings, documentation, and other information that the challenger offers in support of the challenge.
 Challengers must provide sufficient credible evidence that, if confirmed, would substantiate the challenge.
-Assertions not accompanied by supporting documentation susceptible to confirmation will not be considered.

-(4) Challenges to the financial feasibility of the proposed Development are premature unless final underwriting reports on the challenged Application have been posted to the Department's website.

-(5) Challenges relating to undesirable site features and undesirable neighborhood characteristics as described in $\S10.101(a)(3)$ and (4) of this title (relating to Site and Development Requirements and Restrictions) are due by the Site Challenges Delivery Date and may relate to a failure to disclose characteristics described in \$10.101(a)(4)(B) of this title or the presence of other characteristics that may deem the Site ineligible.

-(6) Challengers are encouraged to be prudent in identifying issues to challenge, realizing that most issues will be identified and addressed through the routine review and Administrative Deficiency process;

-(7) Once a challenge to an Application has been submitted, subsequent challenges on the same Application from the same challenger will not be accepted;

-(8) The Department shall promptly post all items received and purporting to be challenges and any pertinent information to its website;
+Assertions not accompanied by supporting documentation susceptible to confirmation will not be considered. - (4) Challenges to the financial feasibility of the proposed Development are premature unless final underwriting reports on the challenged Application have been posted to the Department's website. - (5) Challenges relating to undesirable area features as described in §10.101(a)(4) of this title (relating to Site and Development Requirements and Restrictions) will not be accepted unless they relate to a failure to disclose substantive issues not already disclosed or a material misrepresentation about a disclosed item. - (6) Challengers are encouraged to be prudent in identifying issues to challenge, realizing that most issues will be identified and addressed through the routine review and Administrative Deficiency process; - (7) Once a challenge on an Application has been submitted, subsequent challenges on the same Application from the same challenger will not be accepted; - (8) The Department shall promptly post all items received and purporting to be challenges and any pertinent information to its website;

-(9) The Department shall notify the Applicant that a challenge was received within seven (7) days of receipt of the challenge;

-(10) Where, upon review by staff, an issue is not clearly resolved, staff may send an Applicant an Administrative Deficiency notice to provide the Applicant with a specific issue in need of clarification and time to address the matter in need of clarification as allowed by the rules related to Administrative Deficiencies;

-(11) The Applicant may provide a response regarding the challenge and any such response must be provided within fourteen (14) days of their receipt of the challenge;

-(12) The Department shall promptly post its determinations of all matters submitted as challenges.
-Because of statutory requirements regarding the posting of materials to be considered by the Board, staff may be required to provide information on late received items relating to challenges as handouts at a Board meeting; and

-(13) Staff determinations regarding all challenges will be reported to the Board.
+- (9) The Department shall notify the Applicant that a challenge was received within seven (7) days of the challenge deadline; - (10) Where, upon review by staff, an issue is not clearly resolved, staff may send an Applicant an Administrative Deficiency notice to provide the Applicant with a specific issue in need of clarification and time to address the matter in need of clarification as allowed by the rules related to Administrative Deficiencies; - (11) The Applicant must provide a response regarding the challenge within fourteen (14) days of their receipt of the challenge; - (12) The Department shall promptly post its determinations of all matters submitted as challenges.
+Because of statutory requirements regarding the posting of materials to be considered by the Board, staff may be required to provide information on late received items relating to challenges as handouts at a Board meeting; and - (13) Staff determinations regarding all challenges will be reported to the Board.